outofcoffee/imposter/docs/scripting_modern_js.md

 - Destructuring
 - Classes

-To use the GraalVM JavaScript engine, you need to install the `js-graal` plugin.
+To use the GraalVM JavaScript engine, you need to be running Imposter v3.35.0 or later, and install the `js-graal` plugin.

 ## Install plugin